k10jo01/airbnb/README.md

 ---

 ## Methodology
-Outlines your proposed methods and models
+Time series analysis and models

+Natural Language Processing and vectorizers and sentiment analysis

 ---

 ## Preliminary EDA
-Performs & summarizes preliminary EDA of your data

 **Current**
+Current EDA can be found in the 02-eda-airbnb code notebook.
+In this notebook, I read in all of the data, looked at the shape, and became familiar with the features of each data set that I have.
+I checked for null values in each data set.
+I also made comments to or further explored some of the features.
+I made note of any initial things that stuck out like a high volume of reviews left in March-April 2019 or variable categories that I wasn't sure of the meaning of.

 **Next Steps for EDA**

 There is a lot more to be done in terms of EDA and the different things I want to do with the data.

-Defines the risks & assumptions of your data
+I have added these ideas and questions as markdown notes throughout my EDA code file.
+In addition to the notes in the EDA code file, I also learned that there are archives of this data on the InsideAirBnB site.
+I will collect the archives of the calendar dataset so that I can establish a time series dataset of the prices.
+Once I have that, there will be additional data wrangling and EDA to complete.
+Once my EDA is complete, I will make a decision on what exact models I will use.

+**Risks and Assumptions**

 ---

 ## Roadmap
-Revises initial goals & success criteria, as needed
+The following is the process I intend to follow going forward for this project:

+1. Collect additional calendar archive data.
+2. Continue with EDA
+3. Modeling and Metrics Evaluation
+4. Visualizations
+5. Draw Conclusions and Recommendations
+6. Presentation/technical report/ReadMe

+Once I am able to get step one completed and further along with step two, I will go back to my problem statement and work to revise this and perhaps reduce my scope (I know it is quite broad at this time).

 ---